danielfebrero/dark-eccho/doc/suto/suto-1.0-documentation.md

 ## 8. Disclaimer

 suto-1.0 is a work in progress, and the simulation and its features may change without notice.
 Google AI assumes no responsibility for any errors or omissions in this documentation.
-Remember, the appearance of the formatted text will depend on the platform you're viewing the Markdown on, as different platforms can interpret Markdown slightly differently.
-However, the example given should display correctly on most Markdown-supported platforms.